celesteh/TuningLib/README.md

 // We don't know how many pitches per octave  will be until after the
 // DissonanceCurve is calculated.
-However, deprees outside of the range
+However, degrees outside of the range
 // will be mapped accordingly.